Atlas-OS/docs/docs/contributing/playbook.md

 # :custom-atlas: Contributing to the Atlas Playbook

 This page will cover how to modify, test, and build Atlas.
-We highly recommend reading through the [Contribution Guidelines](contribution-guidelines.md) first!
+If you plan to contribute, we recommend reading the [Contribution Guidelines](contribution-guidelines.md) first!

 ## :material-book-search: How the Playbook works